uswds/uswds-site/pages/getting-started/developers.md

 ### Using npm

-Note: Using npm to install the Standards will include jQuery version `2.2.0`.
-Please make sure that you’re not including any other version of jQuery on your page.

 If you have `node` installed on your machine, you can use npm to install the Standards.
 Add `uswds` to your project’s `package.json` as a dependency: